RF Industries (NASDAQ:RFIL) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of RF Industries (NASDAQ:RFIL – Get Rating) in a report released on Tuesday morning.
-The brokerage issued a hold rating on the electronics maker’s stock.
+StockNews.com initiated coverage on shares of RF Industries (NASDAQ:RFIL – Get Rating) in a research note issued on Wednesday.
+The brokerage set a “hold” rating on the electronics maker’s stock.

-Other research analysts have also recently issued reports about the company.
-B. Riley reissued a buy rating on shares of RF Industries in a report on Monday, December 20th.
-TheStreet lowered RF Industries from a b- rating to a c+ rating in a research report on Wednesday, December 1st.
-Finally, Zacks Investment Research lowered RF Industries from a hold rating to a sell rating in a research report on Thursday, January 20th.
+A number of other research firms have also recently weighed in on RFIL.
+TheStreet cut RF Industries from a “b-” rating to a “c+” rating in a report on Wednesday, December 1st.
+Zacks Investment Research raised RF Industries from a “sell” rating to a “hold” rating in a research report on Thursday, February 24th.
+Finally, B. Riley reaffirmed a “buy” rating on shares of RF Industries in a research report on Monday, December 20th.

-In other RF Industries news, Director Mark Keith Holdsworth bought 10,200 shares of the firm’s stock in a transaction that occurred on Friday, January 14th.
-The shares were acquired at an average cost of $7.41 per share, with a total value of $75,582.00.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Sheryl Lynn Cefali bought 7,767 shares of the firm’s stock in a transaction that occurred on Thursday, December 23rd.
-The shares were acquired at an average cost of $7.50 per share, for a total transaction of $58,252.50.
+In other RF Industries news, Director Mark Keith Holdsworth purchased 10,200 shares of the firm’s stock in a transaction dated Friday, January 14th.
+The stock was bought at an average price of $7.41 per share, with a total value of $75,582.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Sheryl Lynn Cefali purchased 7,767 shares of the firm’s stock in a transaction dated Thursday, December 23rd.
+The stock was acquired at an average cost of $7.50 per share, with a total value of $58,252.50.
 The disclosure for this purchase can be found here.
-In the last quarter, insiders have bought 21,381 shares of company stock worth $159,763.
-Company insiders own 10.20% of the company’s stock.
+Over the last three months, insiders have purchased 21,381 shares of company stock worth $159,763.
+Corporate insiders own 10.20% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-EAM Investors LLC bought a new stake in RF Industries during the third quarter worth $1,197,000.
-Worth Venture Partners LLC bought a new stake in RF Industries during the second quarter worth $870,000.
-Essex Investment Management Co.
-LLC bought a new stake in RF Industries during the third quarter worth $382,000.
-Citadel Advisors LLC lifted its holdings in RF Industries by 323.8% during the third quarter.
-Citadel Advisors LLC now owns 25,517 shares of the electronics maker’s stock worth $206,000 after acquiring an additional 36,917 shares during the period.
-Finally, Manatuck Hill Partners LLC bought a new stake in RF Industries during the second quarter worth $228,000.
-37.13% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+O Shaughnessy Asset Management LLC boosted its stake in RF Industries by 22,258.3% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 10,732 shares of the electronics maker’s stock valued at $87,000 after buying an additional 10,684 shares in the last quarter.
+Marshall Wace North America L.P. bought a new position in RF Industries during the second quarter valued at about $91,000.
+Marshall Wace LLP bought a new position in RF Industries during the second quarter valued at about $117,000.
+State Street Corp bought a new position in RF Industries during the second quarter valued at about $197,000.
+Finally, Citadel Advisors LLC boosted its stake in RF Industries by 323.8% during the third quarter.
+Citadel Advisors LLC now owns 25,517 shares of the electronics maker’s stock valued at $206,000 after buying an additional 36,917 shares in the last quarter.
+37.68% of the stock is owned by institutional investors.

 RF Industries Company Profile (Get Rating)